Nutrition for Health Conditions

 However, not all fish are created equal!

 Larger, predatory fish, like tuna, while very high in protein, can also contain high mercury levels due to biomagnification (where mercury accumulates as fish eat other fish).
-While enjoying a delicious tuna salad or tuna sashimi occasionally won't put you in danger, mercury-heavy fish shouldn't be your mainstay when following a pescatarian eating plan.
+While enjoying a delicious flaked salmon salad or tuna sashimi occasionally won't put you in danger, mercury-heavy fish shouldn't be your mainstay when following a pescatarian eating plan.

 It's also important to consider how sustainably caught or farmed your fish is.
 Luckily, in Australia, we're blessed with an abundance of fresh, sustainable seafood options.
 Locally sourced, line-caught, and organically farmed are going to be some of your best seafood options.